 - The barriers around the source

 - The exposure time

 The radiation level at the surface must be below 5 m Sv/hour.
 The packages must be declared as radioactive on the declaration, but they do not need to be labelled.
-In default of other hazardous properties, they can be carried as ordinary goods.

 Our teams are ready for you.
 Contact us.